isalevine/order-payment-graphql-api/README.md

 * **"Explore subscriptions"** -- Use Rails' ActionMailer (completely new to me)

-* Add queries to search for `PendingOrderPayment`s with "Failed" or "Pending" status
+* Add queries to search for `PendingOrderPayments` with "Failed" or "Pending" status

-* Provide alternative to `reference_key` for Order lookup by implementing username/password/lookupKeyword fields on `Order` and the mutation to create `Payment`s, or adding a `User` model with `has_secure_password` to explicitly handle authentication
+* Provide alternative to `reference_key` for Order lookup by implementing username/password/lookupKeyword fields on `Order` and the mutation to create `Payments`, or adding a `User` model with `has_secure_password` to explicitly handle authentication